LeeMoriya/Warp/README.md

 This mod also supports AutoUpdate.

 ## Special Thanks:
-Slime_Cubed - For contributing the seamless region switching code.
+Slime_Cubed - For contributing the initial seamless region switching code.